AIDS-Related Lymphoma Treatment (PDQ®)

 - MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 A substance called gadolinium is injected into the patient through a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-- Lumbar puncture : A procedure used to collect cerebrospinal fluid from the spinal column.
-This is done by placing a needle into the spinal column.
+- Lumbar puncture : A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
+This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
+The sample of CSF is checked under a microscope for signs that the cancer has spread to the brain and spinal cord.
 This procedure is also called an LP or spinal tap.
-A pathologist views the cerebrospinal fluid under a microscope to look for signs of cancer.

 There are three ways that cancer spreads in the body.